Payday Loan Default: Consequences and Available Options

 Payday loans can help you out of an unexpected financial problem when used responsibly.
 You might find yourself in this situation if your car breaks down suddenly, a loved one has passed, or there is a medical emergency that you weren’t prepared for that occurs.
 Twelve million people every year use payday loans for access to this quick cash, according to Pew research.

-These types of loans are short-term loans in nature and generally taken out for a small amount, usually $500 or less.
+These types of loans are online short-term cash loans in nature and generally taken out for a small amount, usually $500 or less.
 Pew’s research also shows that the average amount borrowed for a payday loan is $395.
 The amount loaned plus the interest is due generally in 14 days, usually the next time you receive your paycheck.

 There is little doubt that life often brings surprises.
 And that not all surprises are pleasant.
 When you take out a loan, you have it all planned perfectly so that you will have it paid back on time.
 Then, before you know it, something else happens that makes it impossible to make the payments you promised to pay the loan on time.
 Things like that happen, but it doesn’t have to be the end of the world.

 What Happens If I Don’t Pay My Payday loan and What I Should Expect

 The failure to pay a payday loan can have negative effects on your credit and cost you more money.
 The best thing you can do is to take action and contact the lender as soon as possible.